devcratz/MF800-H907Pro/README.md

 Clearly this is an storage and RAM combo in a single ic, you can upgrade with other emcp with the same BGA layout as well, according to datasheet of the SOC itself and other phones with the same chip.

 ### **$\textsf{\color{#00f6ff}{Qualcomm PM8916}}$**
-Main power regular for whole device itself, easy to find replacement and datasheet, i'll providing power probes in futher updates
+Main power management IC for whole device itself with Li-Po charger built-in, easy to find replacement and datasheet, i'll providing power probes in futher updates

 ### **$\textsf{\color{#d800ff}{SMMI S5643-11}}$**
 Multi-Mode Multi-Band Power Amplifier Module made by Smart Micro, i've found out this is can be replace with better PA ic with the same pinout S5643-62, i've ordered hopefully my theory works out